PortfolioEffect/PE-HFT-Matlab/README.md

 ## License

-This toolbox is released under the GPLv3 license.
+This toolbox is released under the BSD license.
 See the file LICENSE.

 Usage of this toolbox with PortfolioEffect services shall be subject to the [Terms of Service][PortfolioEffect Terms].